 January 24, 2022,

-Randall Brown, MD, PhD, FASAM, will be leading a session about methamphetamine trends across Wisconsin and will discuss potential options for treatment.
+Randall Brown, MD, PhD, FASAM, presented a session on methamphetamine trends across Wisconsin and will discuss potential options for treatment.

 Substance Use in Teens

 November 15th, 2021

 Presented by: Wisconsin Voices for Recovery (Alison Miller, Cindy Burzinski, Meagan Sulikowski, Aaron Clayborn, & Michael Sheridan)

 Wisconsin Voices for Recovery is a Madison-based organization that aims to create a community for the voices of those in and those supporting those in recovery.
 This session focused on giving an overview of the programs and services that WIVFR offers and showcase da panel to discuss the importance of peer support in recovery efforts.
 Learn more at http://wisconsinvoicesforrecovery.org/.

 Youth Prevention in Community Coalitions- July 19th, 2021

 Lashawnda Maulson, Lac du Flambeau Tribal Prevention Director